Board of Directors

 Officers

-Merrill Kelley, Vice President, Lead Agent, Redfin
+Merrill Kelley, Chair, Lead Agent, Redfin

 Merrill Kelley brings extensive experience in the real estate industry, specializing in asset and project management for both institutional investors and individuals.
 Her strategic thinking and planning skills are invaluable assets to our organization.